Nvreformat/ese-pedidos/README.md

 # Features

 ### Statistics for restaurants
-My idea for monetizing this was to charge restaurants a small fee (say 5%)

 ### Restaurant Fees
+My idea for monetizing this project was to charge restaurants a small fee (say 5%) on every order.

 ### Location on map
 Aside from the address, the clients are required to submit the delivery location when issuing an order.
 This is easily done with the Maps API.
 Just a few taps.

+### Chat
+When you make an order, a chat between the client and the restaurant is created.
+This chat is specific to the order

 # Frameworks Used